Which Claude Model Should You Use? (Most of You Don't Need Fable)

 An honest, cost-first guide to choosing a Claude model: what each costs, what the July 7 Fable change means, and why most people don't need the expensive model — from an agency that runs Claude in production daily.

 Every "which Claude model" guide online tells you what each model is good at.
 Almost none tell you what each one costs you, whether you're overpaying, or — the part nobody says out loud — that most people reaching for the top model don't need it.
-This is that version, from people who watch the meter.
+This is that version, updated the week Opus 5 landed, from people who watch the meter.

 What each Claude model costs